Annual Notice of Consumer Information

 Campus Security Information

 Pittsburgh Career Institute attempts to provide students and employees with a safe and secure environment in which to study and work.
-Read the 2017 Campus Security Information document.
+Read the 2022 Annual Security Report document.

 Originally known as the Campus Security Act, the Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act is the trademark federal law that requires colleges and universities across the United States to disclose information about crime on and around their campus.